Churn is a Reality

-All your messages should be cordial and warm.
+All of your messages should be cordial and warm.
 Address the user as "Dear Customer."

 5. Be Thankful, Honest, and Respectful

 Some amount of customer churn is natural.
-When a customer decides to leave, ensure that they do so in good terms, upon canceling your services.
-Be thankful, honest, and respectful to the customer.
+When a customer decides to leave, ensure that they do so in good terms upon canceling your services.
+Always be thankful, honest, and respectful to the customer.

 Winning Back Customers

-Incentives are an effective method for winning customers back.
-If you give users a reason to stay, many will do so.
-Also, remind users of the value of what you have to offer.
+Clearly, incentives are an effective method.
+If you give customers a reason to stay, many will do so.
+Also, it is important to remind users of the value of your products.
 Give them reasons as to why they need your software, and why they should keep it.

 Unfortunately, losing customers is a part of owning a business.
 It will happen to your company throughout its life cycle.
-However, there are measures you can take to combat the loss of customers and retain the ones you have.
+However, as we discussed here, there are measures you can take to combat the loss of customers and retain the ones you have.

-Minimize the number of customers that stray away from your business.
+Always work to minimize the number of customers who stray away from your business.
 It’s possible to do so, and it’s up to you to be proactive.